 Using the list below for the 15 different a pear nutrition entries in our Sodium database, the highest amount of Sodium is in Pears, dried, sulfured, uncooked which contains 6 mg of Sodium per 100g.
 The lowest amount of Sodium is in Pears, asian, raw which in 100g contains 0 mg of Sodium.

-The median value of Sodium is in Pear nectar, canned, with added ascorbic acid which in 100g contains 4 mg of Sodium.
+The median value of Sodium is in Pears, canned, juice pack, solids and liquids which in 100g contains 4 mg of Sodium.
 The average amount of Sodium in 100g of a pear, based on the list below is 3.33 mg of Sodium.

 A pear Summary